 I want to share my favorite Red Bull sponsored video to show how a big brands market themselves – I had a lot of choice but this one take the crown.

 This isn’t a TV advert.
 It doesn’t push the brand in your face and there is no call to action.
-Still this 7 minute video gave Red Bull’s authority a shot in the arm.
+Still this 7 minute video gave Red Bull’s authority a jumpstart.

-It is hugely viral (50,000,000 views on YouTube as of writing) and it is an amazing piece of work.
+It is hugely viral (90,000,000+ views on YouTube as of writing) and it is an amazing piece of work.
 When people link to the video they are likely to link to more of the subject – Danny MacAskill’s – work but the exposure Red Bull have gained is priceless.
-This helped build Red Bull the authority site that they are today (250,000 backlinks at time of publishing).
+This helped build Red Bull the authority site that they are today (more than 250,000 backlinks at time of publishing).

 Is it an advert?
-Red Bull supplied Danny’s helmet and the course – at great expense – but they don’t rub it in your face (too much).
+Red Bull supplied Danny’s helmet and the course – at great expense – but they keep their branding subtle enough to keep the advert interesting.

 Great Content Doesn’t Have To Be Informative Or Relevant